Install Docker

 docker run hello-world

-The first run pulls the image (a few MB), runs it, prints a confirmation message, and exits.
-If you see Cannot connect to the Docker daemon, the engine isn't running — open Docker Desktop, or sudo systemctl start docker on Linux.
+First run pulls the image (a few MB), runs it, prints a confirmation, and exits.
+See Cannot connect to the Docker daemon?
+The engine isn't running.
+Open Docker Desktop, or run sudo systemctl start docker on Linux.

 - Resource limits on Docker Desktop: defaults are 2 CPUs, 4 GB RAM.
-Real workloads (Postgres + a couple services) hit this fast.
+Real workloads (Postgres plus a couple of services) blow past that fast.
 Bump to 4 CPUs and 8 GB minimum in Settings → Resources.

-- Disk usage creeps up: images, stopped containers, and dangling volumes pile up.
+- Disk usage creeps up: images, stopped containers, and dangling volumes pile up quietly.

-docker system prune -a --volumesreclaims space.
+docker system prune -a --volumesreclaims the space.
 Run it monthly. docker-composevsdocker compose: V2 is built into the Docker CLI asdocker compose(no hyphen).
-Old tutorials saydocker-compose(the V1 binary).
-Both still work, V2 is what you want.- File-sharing performance on macOS: bind-mounts (host → container) are slow on macOS by default.
-For dev workloads, use
+Old tutorials saydocker-compose, the V1 binary.
+Both still work, but V2 is the one you want.- File-sharing performance on macOS: bind-mounts from host to container are slow on macOS by default.
+For dev work, use the

 :cachedor:delegatedflags, or switch to named volumes.

-With docker run hello-world working, you have the foundation for running databases, services, and ML runtimes locally.
+With docker run hello-world going, you've got the base for running databases, services, and ML runtimes locally.
+Post 6 builds on it.

 From the dictionary